-The Prince’s Trust Morgan Stanley Center opens in East London as a dedicated resource to help disadvantaged youth get back on their feet through practical and financial support.
+Discover The Prince’s Trust Morgan Stanley Center, opening in East London as a dedicated resource to help disadvantaged youth get back on their feet.

 “Youth is wasted on the young,” Oscar Wilde famously said.
 Maybe that’s because so many lack opportunities to realize their potential.